JanGamesHD/FGPlayer/Updates/latest.md

-Updates and bug fixes:
-- Cancelling matchmkaing no longer results in a main menu soft lock
+Fixed an issue which could cause a soft lock when reaching the victory screen if the player got eliminated before the final round
+Optimised the scripts overall performance

-- When the lonely ingame system is enabled, the script will sleep for one second in specific areas to avoid overloading the CPU
+Note: If the lonely ingame system has been enabled, the script will re-check the log file every second in certain situations to avoid high CPU usage.
-Released: 02.12.2025